According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 10 Maths textbook.

 A tangent to a circle is a line which touches the circle at exactly one point.

 For every point on the circle, there is a unique tangent passing through it.

-No. of Tangents to a circle from a given point
+Number of tangents to a circle from a given point

-i) If the point in interior region of the circle, any line through that point will be a secant.
-So, no tangent can be drawn to a circle passing through a point lying inside it.
+i) If the point is in an interior region of the circle, any line through that point will be a secant.
+So, in this case, there is no tangent to the circle.

 Drawing tangents to a circle from a point outside the circle